 If your ex suddenly stops paying for your child’s private school tuition, take legal action.
 Go to the courts that granted your initial divorce decree for a review.
 The courts can force your ex to pay the amount he or she is obligated to pay by court order.
 If your spouse still refuses to pay, he or she could be held in contempt of court, meaning penalties such as fines or even jail time.
 The courts can also take the amount owed through wage garnishment.

-If you need assistance with a divorce case involving private school tuition, contact an attorney in San Diego right away for a free consultation.
+If you need assistance with a divorce case involving private school tuition, contact a divorce attorney who serves San Diego County right away for a free consultation.